MS Project vs Onplana 2026: Honest Side-by-Side Comparison

 The AI architecture is dual-provider (Claude + GPT-4 via Azure OpenAI), admin-switchable per org, with per-endpoint model overrides so you can pin risk detection to one model and plan generation to another.
 Credentials are Key Vault-only.
 Tokens are metered per plan (0.5M on FREE, up to 100M on Enterprise, unlimited on Enterprise Plus) and priced into the per-seat cost.

 Verdict: this is the single biggest functional gap between the two products.
 If AI-assisted project work matters to your 2026–2028 strategy, Project Online/Planner isn't in the running.
-Our deep dive on AI in project management walks through concrete use cases.
+Our deep dive on AI in project management walks through concrete use cases, and you can try the AI features on your own .mpp without an account via our Migration Preview tool.

 6. Real-Time Collaboration